DMeechan/node-vs-deno-database-drivers/README.md

 Testing is done using:

-- Fly.io `performance-1x` server with 1 CPU and 2GB RAM, hosted in Frankfurt
+- Fly.io `performance-1x` server with 1 CPU and 2GB RAM, hosted in London
-- Planetscale Serverless MySQL, hosted in `aws-eu-central-1` (Frankfurt)
+- Planetscale Serverless MySQL, hosted in `aws-eu-west-2` (London)
-- Neon.tech Serverless Postgres, hosted in `aws-eu-central-1` (Frankfurt)
-- Supabase Postgres, hosted in `gcp-europe-west3` (Frankfurt)
+- Supabase Postgres, hosted in `gcp-europe-west2` (London)

 This comparison **is not intended to compare Postgres vs MySQL**.